duxingyi-charles/Smooth-Excess-Area/README.md

 The above figure illustrates **what SEA does**.
 It takes as input a source mesh, a group of positional constraints and a non-injective initial map, and outputs an injective map satisfying the positional constraints.

-This program has been tested on macOS xx.15.5 (Apple Clang xx.0.3) and Windows 10 (visual studio 2019 and 2022).
+This program has been tested on macOS xx.15.5 (Apple Clang xx.0.3) and Windows 10 (Visual Studio Community 2022).

 ## Build

 ### Mac